ANTINO KIM

 [9] Dennis, A., Moravec, P., Kim, A., and Dennis, A., "Assessment of the Effectiveness of Identity-Based Public Health Announcements in Increasing the Likelihood of Complying with COVID-19 Guidelines: Randomized Controlled Cross-sectional Web-Based Study."
 JMIR Public Health and Surveillance, Vol. 7, No. 4, pp. 1-8 (2021).

-This study evaluates the effectiveness of identity-based messaging in public health communications during the COVID-19 pandemic.
+Abstract Summary: This study evaluates the effectiveness of identity-based messaging in public health communications during the COVID-19 pandemic.
 We conducted a randomized controlled experiment to assess how different messaging approaches affect compliance with health guidelines.
 Our research provides evidence for the effectiveness of identity-based appeals in promoting public health behaviors during crisis situations.

 View Publication

-[8] Dennis, A., Kim, A., Rahimi, M., and Ayabakan, S., "User reactions to COVID-19 screening chatbots from reputable providers."
+[8] Dennis, A., Kim, A., Raimi, R., and Ayabakan, S., "User reactions to COVID-19 screening chatbots from reputable providers."
 Journal of the American Medical Informatics Association, Vol. 27, No. 11, pp. 1727-1731 (2020).

-This research examines user attitudes and responses to COVID-19 screening chatbots deployed by reputable healthcare providers.
+Abstract Summary: This research examines user attitudes and responses to COVID-19 screening chatbots deployed by reputable healthcare providers.
 We analyzed user feedback and engagement patterns to understand acceptance and trust in AI-powered health screening tools.
 Our findings highlight the importance of provider reputation in user acceptance of health-related AI applications.

 View Publication